catalyst-cooperative/resume-pandoc/src/dazhong-xia.md

 : Jan 2023 - present

 - Develop tools for archiving and cleaning federal energy sector data from a variety of sources
+- Develop browser-based data search, exploration, filtering, and export tool for users to manage hundreds of data tables
 - Clarify team priorities and next steps by refining project management processes
 - Design and implement new data processing systems for client organizations
+- Design and manage an inclusive hiring process, hiring two people from a pool of 100+ applicants over the course of two months
+- Develop educational materials, using best practices developed by The Carpentries, to support energy systems researchers in making robust and maintainable software
 - Introduce Terraform to manage secrets and cloud infrastructure, allowing for easier set-up of client environments
 - Engage and support open source contributors with code review, testing support, and design discussions